aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 **The shape of the “new heavens and new earth”**

-After declaring that God will create “new heavens and a new earth,” Isaiah immediately begins to describe **what life in this renewed world looks like**.
-These details help us understand what God meant by *new*.
+After declaring that HaShem will create “new heavens and a new earth,” Isaiah immediately begins to describe **what life in this renewed world looks like**.
+These details help us understand what HaShem meant by *new*.

 Let’s walk through the verses and unfold their meaning.